Chatbot ethics, trust, and the ELIZA effect

 FAQ

 Not inherently.
-The risks depend on context, claims, data handling, and how much users are encouraged to rely on the system emotionally or for decisions.
+The risk depends on context, claims, data handling, and how much the system encourages emotional reliance or decision-making trust.

-ELIZA is a rule-based script.
-It looks for patterns, swaps words around, and chooses from fixed response templates.
-GPTs and other large language models generate text statistically from vast amounts of training data, which lets them produce far more varied, context-sensitive, and coherent replies.
+ELIZA is rule-based.
+It looks for patterns, swaps perspective markers, and chooses from fixed templates.
+GPTs and other large language models generate text statistically from large training datasets, which makes them far more varied and context-sensitive.